-Honestly, Malawi is like a brilliant artist that most people are unacquainted with.
-This artist is not popular because he probably lacks marketing skills or he does not know the right people.
-Ladies and gentlemen, Malawi is this artist I speak of.
-Most travelers, me included want to visit the popular travel destinations and end up overlooking regions like Malawi.
+Honestly, Malawi is like a brilliant artist that most people are unacquainted.
+This artist is not famous because he probably lacks marketing skills or he does not know the right people.
+Ladies and gentlemen, Malawi is this artist.
+Most travelers, I included end up choosing to visit the popular destinations and end up overlooking regions like Malawi.

 I will not go into why I chose to visit Malawi because I want to make this post strictly about Malawi.
-Malawi is a special country especially to Kenyans.
+Country.
 First things first, we do not require a Visa to visit this beautiful hidden gem.
 Secondly, should we be on a tight on budget, we can access Malawi via public means from Kenya through Tanzania.
-It is a long journey but it is manageable.
+It is a long journey, but it is manageable.
 The other easy option is to fly to the country’s main cities, Lilongwe or Blantyre and start your travels from there.
 Thirdly, Malawi is the warm heart of Africa; you will want to enjoy the company of the ever friendly Malawians over a cold Carlsberg while overlooking the ever blue Lake Malawi.

 Once you are in Malawi, you will need to get with the program.
 Malawians are never in a hurry.
-In fact, I believe the saying ‘there is no hurry in Africa’ must have its origin in this country.
+I believe the saying ‘there is no hurry in Africa’ must have its origin in this country.
 Malawians like to take their time you will not find people rushing to serve you.
-Another thing, the transport system is extremely slow; it is almost as frustrating as going online on 2G/EDGE service.
-You know how easy it is to catch a matatu in most parts of Kenya?
-Well that is not the case in Malawi.
-If you decide to tour to the southern region like cape maclear, matolas (mini buses) are extremely slow and you are better off grabbing a taxi or better still hiring a car.
-In fact, my number one tip for a group of travelers in Malawi is to rent a car.
-It will be cheaper because you will be splitting the expenses and you will save so much time.
+Another thing, the transport system is painfully slow; it is almost as frustrating as going online on 2G/EDGE service.
+Do you know how easy it is to catch a matatu in most parts of Kenya?
+Well, that is not the case in Malawi.
+If you decide to tour the southern region like cape maclear, matolas (minibusses) are extremely slow, and you are better off grabbing a taxi or better still hire a car.
+My number one tip for a group of travelers in Malawi is to rent a car.
+It’s cheaper and saves time.
 A distance of 3 hours might take you 7 hours in Malawi.
 SEVEN hours.
-These cases are not unusual and if you want to cover more area in the country, you are better off hiring a car.
+These cases are not unusual, and if you want to cover more area in the country, you are better off hiring a car.
 Dear Malawians, if patience is a virtue, why can’t hurry the hell up be a virtue too?
 Surely, how can a journey that is meant to take three hours last seven hours?

 The weirdest thing I saw is that some Malawians eat mice.
 Yes!!
 I saw people selling fried mice the way mshikakis are sold in Kenya.
-Best believe their mice do not only fear cats but also man.
 Why would you eat mice?
 Are you playing extra on Tom and Jerry?

 Overall, Malawians are friendly people.
 Most people I met seemed genuine and honestly interested in knowing my name and what brought me to Malawi.
 My first stop in Malawi was Lilongwe, the capital city although I left almost immediately to the Northern part of Malawi that is Nkhata Bay.